Lynn Shelton: Influences

 Shelton cited directors Claire Denis, Woody Allen, and Ingmar Bergman as influences.

 In a 2020 post made on her Instagram page, Shelton clipped a picture from the movie You Can Count on Me (2000), written and directed by Kenneth Lonergan.
 The caption she wrote—"I don't know if I could ever make a film as perfect and incredible as this one, but boy oh boy would I like to try"—strongly suggests that the film (and perhaps Lonergan) had a profound influence on her decision to become a filmmaker.

 Personal life

 Shelton came out as bisexual in 2012.
 She was married to actor Kevin Seal, with whom she had a son, Milo Seal.
 Shelton was in a relationship with stand-up comedian Marc Maron at the time of her death.

 Death and legacy

-Shelton died of acute myeloid leukemia in Los Angeles on May 15, 2020, at age 54, after several days of ill health.
+Shelton died of acute myeloid leukemia at a hospital in Los Angeles on May 15, 2020, at age 54, after several days of ill health.

 In 2020, Northwest Film Forum and Duplass Brothers Productions launched the Lynn Shelton "Of a Certain Age" Grant.
 This $25,000 unrestricted cash grant supports a woman or non-binary US-based filmmaker, age 39 or older, who has yet to direct a narrative feature.
 The grant's details are inspired by Shelton's own path as a filmmaker.

 In August 2020, The American Cinematheque hosted an online tribute event for Shelton, featuring Gillian Jacobs, Kerry Washington, Reese Witherspoon, and more.